 3 – Try to limit sugar and sugary carbs

 Sugar tears down the adrenal gland which drains our energy and causes us to go into fight or flight mode much too easily.
 You don’t want to become the food police; however, try to do what you can to lessen the amount of sugar they’re eating.
 Fill them up with protein-rich, fatty foods instead and they won’t have as much room for the sugar.
 By the way, carbs such as cereal, waffles, pancakes, etc. make us tired so it is best to eat them at night.

 While some children do require medications in order to change their body chemistry, there are also children who do not.
 Try making one change per week to your son’s diet and watch the results.
 Having the right essential fatty acids in your child’s brain will literally change their body chemistry.
 You may be amazed at the positive changes that you observe in your son.

 Our family has been following these and other tips from Dianne for several months and we’ve definitely noticed a difference in all of us.
 We are all calmer, we are sleeping better, and there seems to be a lot less anxiety around our house.

-And if you have a child who struggles with focusing, paying attention or has sensory issues, Dianne has nutritional advice for helping with those problems as well.
+And if you have a child who struggles with focusing, paying attention or has sensory issues, I have some wonderful nutritional advice from Dianne for helping with those problems as well.
 And she also taught us some great advice for if we have a smart child who absolutely hates the physical act of writing!
 Be sure to check out those blog posts as well.